junneyang/easy-http-benchmark/README.md

 ### Usage:
 * easyBenchmarkTesttool.py used for benchmark test,using python easyBenchmarkTesttool.py -h for help.
 ![image](screenshot/helpinfo.png)
 * easyBenchmarkStat.py used for log analysis,data statistics,and the plot of QPS.
+* consideration the output log is relatively large by default,long time stress or stablity test is not recommended with this tool.

 ### Screenshots:
 **screenshot of benchmark test tool running:**